uspki/policies/certificate-policy.md

 No Stipulation

 ### 5.3.6 Sanctions for unauthorized actions
-The CA SHALL take appropriate administrative and disciplinary actions against personnel who have performed actions involving the CA, CSA or RAs that are not authorized in this CP, CPSs, or other published procedures.
+The CA SHALL take appropriate administrative and disciplinary actions against personnel who have performed actions involving the CA that are not authorized in this CP, the CA CPS, or other published procedures.

 ### 5.3.7 Independent Contractor Controls
-Delegated Third Party personnel fulfilling trusted roles are subject to all personnel requirements stipulated in this policy.
+Delegated Third Party are not allowed under this policy.

-The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of Section 5.3.3 and the document retention and event logging requirements of Section 5.4.1.
+Direct contractor personnel employed to operate any part of the CAs or perform functions pertaining to the infrastructure shall be subject to the same personnel requirements set forth in 5.3.2 of this CP.

 ### 5.3.8 Documentation supplied to personnel
-Documentation sufficient to define duties and procedures for each role SHALL be provided to the personnel filling that role
+Documentation sufficient to define duties and procedures for each role SHALL be provided to the personnel filling that role.

 ## 5.4 Audit logging procedures

 ### 5.4.1 Types of events recorded
-The CA and each Delegated Third Party SHALL record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
+The CA SHALL record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
 The CA SHALL make these records available to its Qualified Auditor as proof of the CA's compliance with these Requirements.

 The CA SHALL record at least the following events: